-On May 2, 2014, the Company entered into an accelerated share repurchase program (the "ASR Program") with Goldman, Sachs & Co. ("Goldman") to repurchase \$1.0 billion of the Company's common stock under the stock repurchase program (the "Repurchase Program") approved by the Company's Board of Directors in 2009.
-After the ASR Program, as of June 30, 2014, the Company had used all amounts authorized for repurchase under the Repurchase Program.
+On May 2, 2014, the Company entered into an accelerated share repurchase program (the "ASR Program") with Goldman, Sachs & Co. ("Goldman") to repurchase \$1.0 billion of the Company's common stock under the stock repurchase program approved by the Company's Board of Directors in 2009 (the "Repurchase Program").
+As of September 30, 2014, the Company had used all amounts authorized for stock repurchase under the Repurchase Program.

-During the three months ended June 30, 2014, the Company made an up-front payment of \$1.0 billion pursuant to the ASR Program and received and retired 2.5 million shares ("Minimum Shares") of the Company's common stock with an aggregate market value of \$905.1 million on the date of the transaction, which was accounted for as a reduction to common stock and additional paid-in capital by an aggregate of \$89.6 million and \$815.5 million to retained earnings.
+During the three months ended June 30, 2014, the Company made an up-front payment of \$1.0 billion pursuant to the ASR Program and received and retired 2.5 million shares of the Company's common stock.
+It was accounted for as a reduction of common stock and additional paid-in capital by an aggregate of \$89.6 million and a reduction of retained earnings by \$815.5 million.
 The remaining \$94.9 million was recorded as a forward contract as a reduction to additional paid-in capital.
-The Company reflects the ASR Program as a repurchase of common stock in the period delivered for purposes of calculating earnings per share and as forward contract indexed to its own common stock.
-The ASR Program met all of the applicable criteria for equity classification, and therefore, was not accounted for as a derivative instrument.